akshaypilankar/akshaypilankar/README.md

 - 👀 I’m interested in JavaScript.
 - 🌱 I’m currently learning many things 🤯
 - 💞️ I’m looking to collaborate on blockchain 🪐
-- 📫 How to reach me on twitter
+- 📫 Reach me on twitter @ AkshayPilankar7